 The treaty also specifies airfields for the starting and ending overflights, the points of entry to and exit from the state and even airfields for refueling.
 For example, Russia and the United States have four designated Open Skies airfields each, while Germany possesses two.
 Finally, the treaty sets the maximum distance for flights from each of these airfields.

 The general timeline for conducting an overflight looks as follows:

 A state wishing to conduct an overflight needs to notify the (other) state that it wants to overfly at a minimum 72 hours before its observation aircraft arrives at the point of entry.
-At least 24 hours before beginning the actual observation flight it must submit a mission plan that provides details about the flight path, the distance, and the estimated flight time, among others.
+At least 24 hours before the arrival it must submit a mission plan that provides details about the flight path, the distance, and the estimated flight time, among others.
 The observed party has the right to propose changes to this mission plan.
 If that happens, the parties can negotiate for a maximum period of 8 hours.
-If negotiations are successful, the observing party can take off for the observation flight.
+If negotiations are successful, the observing party takes off to the point of entry.
 If there is no agreement, the observing party can cancel the flight.